HGLabor/datapacks/README.md

 # datapacks
-All worldgenerators and datapacks for HGLabor by Womble, Ken and Sulfenir The HG-Worldgenerator is not open source.
+All worldgenerators and datapacks for HGLabor by Womble, Ken and Sulfenir.
+The HG-Worldgenerator is not open source.